Chris-Johnston/Chris-Johnston.github.io/_posts/2020-05-27-home-assistant.md

 Home Assistant helps to address these issues.

-Home Assistant's front-end is more robust than ZoneMinder's, so I feel better about exposing this server publicly.
+Home Assistant's frontend is more robust than ZoneMinder's, so I feel better about exposing this server publicly.
 In addition there are integrations available for 2FA, which is more than ZoneMinder offers.
 My router supports DDNS, so I'm also able to register a subdomain on my DDNS provider and set up HTTPS certs.
 With all of this, I can use Home Assistant's mobile-friendly interface or Android app to access my camera remotely.

-Since I have access to the HA interface remotely, it can also change the recording status of ZoneMinder to toggle between "Monitor" and "Record".
-In addition, the HA interface can also poll ZoneMinder for information about detected events, which is shown in a timeline.
+HA allows me to remotely toggle ZM's recording status, and can let me view a timeline of detected events.

 <!-- todo include a screenshot of the automation page -->

 Using Home Assistant's mobile app, I can track my current location using my phone.
-(Previously I was able to use OwnTracks.)
+(Previously I used OwnTracks.)
 With this, I set up an automation that starts recording on my cameras if I've been outside of a radius surrounding my home for more than a few minutes.
-And similiarly, I set up the reverse to disable recording once I return home.
+And similarly, I set up the reverse to disable recording once I return home.

 Once that was established, I could expand these automations even further.
 When integrated with Twilio, I could use the